FBWE22-E08/SPA-Lessons/3 09.03 recap IV - useReducer part II/use-reducer-todo-example/README.md

 - `context`

     Here we will be storing our different contexts.
 In this specific case you can find the `TodoContext` here.
-We also placed our `TodoReducer.js` here as well.
-This contains our: reducer function, actions and action types.
+We also placed our `TodoReducer.js` here.

 ## Usage of context in this example